liamhays/rk3566-mcu/rk3566_mcu_notes.md

 | 13    | RW   | 0x0         | `mcu_sel_axi`, 0=MCU uses AHB bus, 1=MCU uses AXI bus |
 | 12    | RW   | 0x0         | `mcu_soft_irq`, "MCU soft interrupt request"          |

-No idea what the exact purpose of these are.
+I still need to test these more.
+However, I have some theories.

 The SCR1 core supports both AHB-Lite and AXI4 bus connections, but it appears from the Rockchip MCU block diagram that the MCU is connected over AHB.
+Presumably there is some kind of buffer between the AHB and AXI buses in the interconnect block, controllable with the `flush` bits.

 I have tested `mcu_sel_axi` once and it appeared to make the MCU not work anymore.
 Still needs further testing.
-The two `flush` registers likely flush buffers that sit between the AHB and AXI buses inside the RK3566.
-I have no idea what `mcu_soft_irq` indicates.
+It seems possible that both the AHB and AXI bus connections on the MCU are in use, and you can choose with this flag: the SCR1 does not appear to exclusively use one bus.
+The only qualm I have with this theory is that the block diagram in the RK3566 reference manual shows `D_BUS_AHB` and `I_BUS_AHB` going to the bus interconnect.

+`mcu_soft_irq` is the `soft_irq` (software interrupt) signal described on page 86 of the SCR1 EAS.
+By asserting this bit, you can trigger a software interrupt in the MCU.
+See the `soft_irq` example for details---it's not very complicated.

 ## `GRF_SOC_CON4`
 | Bit   | Attr | Reset value | Description                       |